Basic Medical Vocabulary

 Medications (or medicines) can also be called ‘drugs.’
 A drug is a substance that affects the body or the mind.
 Drugs can be legal (either prescribed or over the counter) or illegal. (‘Drug’ can also be a verb, meaning to give a person a drug.
 If someone is ‘drugged’ they are under the drug’s influence.)

-A medication is a medicine prescribed by a doctor (to ‘medicate’ is to treat.)
+A medication is a medicine prescribed by a doctor (to ‘medicate’ is to treat with medicines.)
 Medicines also include over-the-counter (OTC) drugs.
 Anyone can buy an OTC medicine at a drugstore or pharmacy without a doctor’s prescription.

 Families and traditional healers have used herbs and other home remedies for centuries to treat illnesses and injuries.
 (Tests have shown some to be as effective as current pharmaceutical drugs.)
 People sometimes also ‘self-medicate’ with whatever they think will make them feel better.